Replacement Kitchen Doors and Worktops Cost

 Stainless Steel Kitchen Cupboards Cost

-Another option worth considering is stainless steel.
-This option is mostly used in professional kitchens.
-Some homeowners may see it is a more aesthetically pleasing option, but it lacks the contemporary feel offered by wooden cupboards.
-In addition, scratches and fingerprints appear more easily on steel surfaces.
+Another option to consider is stainless steel, although this is more commonly used in commercial kitchens rather than residential homes.
+However, some people also appreciate the aesthetics, but it can lack the contemporary feel offered by wooden cupboards.
+In addition, scratches and fingerprints appear on steel surfaces more easily.

 With that said, stainless steel cupboards are less prone to moisture damage and offer a lot more strength and durability.
 There are also some cupboards where most of the cabinets consist of steel, but the drawer fronts are made from timber.
 Stainless steel cupboards are generally expensive, with the average cost being £500 to £1,000 per unit.